Security Operations20 min read

 Introduction

 Deploying an OT security monitoring platform is one of the highest-value security investments available to industrial organizations.
 Without monitoring, security events occur invisibly.
 An attacker who gains access to an OT network, conducts reconnaissance for weeks, and then modifies PLC logic leaves no observable evidence in organizations without monitoring.
-With a properly deployed passive monitoring platform, every one of those activities generates observable data — and potentially, actionable alerts.
+With a properly deployed passive monitoring platform, every one of those activities generates observable data, and potentially, actionable alerts.

 The gap between "deployed" and "properly deployed" is substantial.
 An OT monitoring platform that is capturing traffic from the wrong locations, has protocol decoders configured for the wrong industrial protocols, has no tuned alert rules, and is not integrated into any investigation workflow provides minimal actual security value despite representing significant capital investment.
+This is not a hypothetical concern.
+When Beacon Security engages with organizations that already have an OT monitoring platform in place, we find poorly deployed sensors and unconfigured alert rules more often than not.
+The platform exists; the capability doesn't.

 Platform Selection Criteria